Non-standard limits of graphs and some orbit equivalence invariants: Preliminaries

 We will almost always assume that the coarse structures are \defin{countably generated}, i.e., that there is a sequence of controlled sets $E_k$ such that every controlled set is contained in one of the $E_k$ (respectively there is a sequence $(E_{k,n})_n \in \coarse$ such that every controlled sequence $(E_n)$ is contained in one of the $(E_{k,n})_n$).

-\begin{example} A sequence $(G_n)_n$ of finite graphs with vertex set $X_n$ defines a coarse structure on the sequence of groupoids $X_n \times X_n$ (the transitive equivalence relation on the set $X_n$ equipped with the uniform probability measure), by saying that $(E_n)_n$ is controlled if $\sup_n \sup_{(x,y) \in E_n} d(x,y)< \infty$.
-This coarse structure has bounded geometry if and only if the sequence $(G_n)_n$ has (uniformly) bounded degree. \end{example}
+\begin{exam} A sequence $(G_n)_n$ of finite graphs with vertex set $X_n$ defines a coarse structure on the sequence of groupoids $X_n \times X_n$ (the transitive equivalence relation on the set $X_n$ equipped with the uniform probability measure), by saying that $(E_n)_n$ is controlled if $\sup_n \sup_{(x,y) \in E_n} d(x,y)< \infty$.
+This coarse structure has bounded geometry if and only if the sequence $(G_n)_n$ has (uniformly) bounded degree. \end{exam}

 The main source of coarse structures on a \pmp groupoid are graphings, that we now define.